lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.09 Taking Hugo’s Request ~ No.12 Straylize Temple cleared    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

-Between the period listed above, a Side-Quest will occur after heading to Reynold's Laboratory.
+Between the period listed above, a Side-Quest will occur uf you head to Reynold's Laboratory.
 There you will encounter Ashley of the Seven-Generals.
 He expresses frustration after learning of Stahn's mission and rushes off to the castle.

 ![](stahn-guide/sub008_1.png)
-▲ Triggering this Side-Quest is counterintuitive since it requires you to go back to the castle when you have no business there anymore the same is true for the "Alleged Mother"  [Side-Quest #010](projects/destiny-dc/stahn-guide?id=Side-Quest-010-Alleged-Mother?).
+▲ Triggering this Side-Quest is counterintuitive since it requires you to go back to the castle when you have no business there anymore the same is true for the "Alleged Mother"  [Side-Quest #010](projects/destiny-dc/stahn-guide?id=side-quest-010-alleged-mother).

 ---